Toughbluff/Toughbluff/README.md

-I'm toughbluff I program in php and lua.
-I sometimes do c++.
+I'm toughbluff Im learning C++ but I know lua and some php